 If you are on a budget, but still want a fully-featured VPN for USA with good performance, Surfshark is a good fit.
 Like our other top recommendations, Surfshark is a no-logs VPN in a good privacy jurisdiction in the British Virgin Islands.
 Unlike the others, however, it is only $2.49 per month (with the 81% discount) and gives you an unlimited number of connections.

 In my testing for this guide, I really liked the Surfshark apps because they are user-friendly and minimal.
 The VPN apps include built-in leak protection settings and utilize strong encryption with an AES-256 cipher and support for OpenVPN and IKEv2 protocols.

 Surfshark also offers great privacy features.
 You can choose from 13 double-VPN servers that route traffic over two hops.
 They also offer a CleanWeb feature to block ads, tracking, and malware domains.
 Lastly, Surfshark also has a split tunneling feature as well as other premium add-ons, including a private search engine.

 Surfshark is also a great VPN for streaming.
-They officially support all major Netflix regions, BBC iPlayer, Hulu, and many more.
+They officially support all major Netflix regions, Hulu, and the VPN also works with unblocking BBC iPlayer.
 It is a solid VPN for torrenting with fast speeds and secure leak protection settings.
 Surfshark even has a dedicated app in the Amazon store, making it a good VPN for Firestick and Fire TV.

 Surfshark US server locations